charlstown/carlos-grande-me-docs/docs/resources/thesis/my-data-fabric-thesis.md

 ## 8. Discovery Roadmap

 To elaborate this Thesis, I have been recollecting links and resources about the Data Fabric architecture.
-I wanted to share the discovery path I\'ve followed to understand the Data Fabric implications.
+I wanted to share the discovery path I've followed to understand the Data Fabric implications.

 ### 8.1 Introductory content